PARCO MUSEUM

 Asami Kiyokawa solo exhibition TOKYO Monster

-Now that the fashion culture of the 90s is attracting attention.
-Why do young people decorate themselves in the first place?
-Are they trying to hide something?
-Is it a desire for transformation?
-What is fashion, culture, cosplay?
-The shadow of a new era is always wandering in the city.
-Through about 60 new works by Asami Kiyokawa, the words of Yukiko Mototani spun from Kiyokawa's works, and digital installation exhibitions, we look back on the essence of fashion while looking back on Tokyo's fashion culture in the 1990s.
+The fashion culture of the 90s is attracting attention now.
+Why do young people decorate themselves in the first place, are they trying to hide something?
+Is it a desire to transform?
+What is fashion, culture, and cosplay?
+There is always a shadow of a new era, a soul wandering in the city.
+Looking back on the fashion culture of Tokyo in the 1990s, through the words of Yukiko Mototani, which was spun from Kiyokawa's works, and digital installation exhibitions, we will consider the essence of fashion while looking back on the fashion culture of Tokyo in the 1990s.

 Venue